AlexMercedCoder/tutorialblog/content/blog/typescript101/index.md

 type yesno = "yes" | "no"
 ```

-This is a type that only accepts yes or no as as string value
+This is a type that only accepts yes or no as a string value

 ```ts
 type weirdarray = [string, number, boolean]
 ```

-This a type that only accepts an array with a string, number and a boolean in that order.
+This a type that only accepts an array with a string, number, and a boolean in that order.

 ```ts
 type error = "network error" | "schema error"